Multiverse, Greg Bear

 About Gardner Dozois

-Gardner Dozois has won the Hugo Award for Best Professional Editor fifteen times and was the editor of Asimov’s Science Fiction magazine for twenty years.
-As a writer, he twice won the Nebula Award for Best Short Story.
+Gardner Dozois, one of the most acclaimed editors in science fiction, has won the Hugo Award for Best Professional Editor fifteen times, as well as the Kate Wilhelm Solstice Award.
+He was the editor of Asimov’s Science Fiction magazine for twenty years, is the editor of the Year’s Best Science Fiction anthologies, and is coeditor of the Warriors anthologies, Songs of the Dying Earth, and many others.
+As a writer, Dozois twice won the Nebula Award for Best Short Story.
+He lives in Philadelphia, Pennsylvania.

 About Nancy Kress